BC Zenit Saint Petersburg

 BC Zenit Saint Petersburg (БК Зенит Санкт Петербург), formerly known as BC Dynamo Moscow Region (2003–2007) and BC Triumph Lyubertsy (2007–2014), is a Russian professional basketball team that is located in Saint Petersburg, Russia, since 2014.
-The club competes domestically in the VTB United League, and competed in the EuroLeague.
-On February 28, 2022, EuroLeague Basketball suspended the team because of the 2022 Russian invasion of Ukraine.
+The club competes domestically in the VTB United League.

 Their home court is Sibur Arena.
 The club is sponsored by Gazprom.
 Since the team moved to Saint Petersburg in 2014, the team is a part of the multi-sports club Zenit, of which the football club FC Zenit Saint Petersburg, is also a part.
 Alexander Tserkovny is a general manager of the club since July 16, 2018.

 History

 Dynamo Moscow

 The club was originally established in 2003, under the name BC Dynamo Moscow Region, and registered into the Russian Superleague A.

 Triumph Lyubertsy

 In 2007, the basketball club of Dynamo Moscow Region disbanded and became the newly reformed club of BC Triumph Lyubertsy Moscow Region.
 Triumph Lyubertsy retained all the records of the Dynamo Moscow Region club, through the acquisition of the club's rights.
 In the 2013–14 season, Triumph reached the final of the EuroChallenge, in which it lost to Reggio Emilia by a score of 65–79.